ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>Showers and thunderstorms likely.
-Partly cloudy, with a low around 58.
-South southwest wind 12 to 15 mph, with gusts as high
+Partly cloudy.
+Low around 58, with temperatures rising to around 62 overnight.
+South southwest
-         as 26 mph.
+         wind 12 to 15 mph, with gusts as high as 26 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">